twisted/twisted/docs/conch/howto/conch_client.rst

 from that protocol with the input of that command.
-Effectively, this lets you ignore most of the complexity of SSH and just interact with a remote process as though it were any other stream-oriented connection - such as TCP or SSL.
+Effectively, this lets you ignore most of the complexity of SSH and just interact with a remote process as though it were any other stream-oriented connection - such as TCP or TLS.